Suppose that you’re about to practice, compose, or improvise: Do you aim to restate past ideas or come up with fresh ones?

-If we want to scuttle our creativity, we should tell ourselves to come up with brilliant insights exclusively.
+If we want to scuttle our creativity, we should tell ourselves to come up with brilliant ideas exclusively.
 Then, our wellspring of ingenuity will be blocked by an inner critic.

-Conversely, to tap reservoirs of imagination, we do well to churn out unfiltered streams of ideas.
+Conversely, to tap reservoirs of imagination, we do well to churn out unfiltered streams of ideas without being critical.

 4. Experiment & Evaluate Playfully

 With a cache of ideas in hand, our next step is to adopt a playful approach to separating out the valuable nuggets from the raw material.